rrigato/architecture/the_mythical_man_month/second_edition.md

 - the time consuming part of software engineering is the specification/design/testing of how data structures/interfaces/algorithms interact, not the implementation of these representations as code

+- multipage flow charts are often done after the software was designed and constantly out of date with the implementation

+> the hardest part of a software task is arriving at a complete and consistent specification, and much of the effort of building a program is the dubugging of the specification

+- It is impossible to completely specify the exact requirements of a software system without having the users trying some built version of the software and providing feedback

+- the point of a prototype is to provide a tangible/real demo of the conceptual requirements so that the user can iterate/validate the requirements without the software engineer taking the development time to go from POC to prod
+- Design software top down by first making it run, even if all sub modules are stubbed out
+-